cloudfabrix/rda-artifacts/pipelines/asset-discovery/windows/README.md

     Select Worker site and Click on "Check Connectivity", if the RDA Worker is able to reach the Windows host and authentication goes through, the status will show as "OK"

-    Click on "Save" to save the Windwos credentials.
+    Click on "Save" to save the Windows credentials.

 * **Create Pstreams for Windows Inventory:** (Note: If they are already exist, please ignore)